 The Orange Public School District has several stakeholders who participate in the district's Provisional Teacher Induction program.
-The commitment from all stakeholders ensures that mentors receive the training they need to provide support and guidance to the novice teachers, as outlined by the NJDOE.
+The commitment from all stakeholders ensures that mentors receive the training they need to support and guide novice teachers, as outlined by the NJDOE.

-The Board of Education will support the Provisional Teacher Induction Program by:
+The Board of Education Will Support Provisional Teacher Induction by: